johnwyse/garden/README.md

 - [ ] Include seed packet spacing recommendations
 - [ ] Photo upload for existing garden analysis
 - [ ] Weather-based planting suggestions

-## Growing Season Notes

-I typically use this app in late winter/early spring when planning the year's garden.
-The AI recommendations have genuinely improved my harvests by suggesting plant combinations I wouldn't have thought of.

 *Happy gardening!* 🥕🍅🥬